Bayesian Matrix Completion for Hypothesis Testing: Introduction

 In order to account for mechanistic similarities among chemicals and/or assay endpoints as well as to tackle sparsity of the data, we require a more sophisticated hierarchy that borrows information across both rows and columns of the matrix. \cite{tansey2019relational} propose hierarchical functional matrix factorisation methods to infer dose-response curves, approximating the row and the column space using low-dimensional latent attributes.
 However, their model lacks a formal testing framework.
 Furthermore, they assume a matrix data structure in which all cells have the same number of replicates at the same number of unique doses, which might not be guaranteed in HTS data.
 The ToxCast/Tox21 data have different numbers of unique doses within a column and varying numbers of replicates at each dose within a cell.

 We adapt low rank approximations addressing matrix completion problems \citep{mnih2008probabilistic, koren2009matrix, purushotham2012collaborative, tansey2019relational} to a multiple hypothesis testing framework and extend them for more general data structures.
 This hierarchical Bayesian matrix completion (BMC) approach for hypothesis testing is particularly useful for sparse data.
 We construct $\pi_{ij}$ with a latent factor model, assuming that low-dimensional latent attributes account for associations relevant to the mean effect among chemicals or assay endpoints.
-A posterior summary matrix of $\gamma_{ij}$ naturally prioritises chemicals and enables out-of-sample prediction of bioactivity for new chemicals not yet assayed.
+A posterior summary matrix of $\gamma_{ij}$ naturally prioritises chemicals and enables out-of-sample prediction of bioactivity for chemicals not yet tested on certain endpoints, which significantly reduces the amount of \textit{in vitro} testing data that are needed.

 Other important characteristics of HTS data are irregular dose-response shapes and heteroscedasticity.
 Many previous studies placed monotone non-decreasing shape restrictions on dose-response curves \citep{neelon2004bayesian, ritz2010toward, wilson2014hierarchical} and did not consider heteroscedasticity.
 Our approach is strongly motivated by evidence that disruption in centrality or dispersion of intricately-controlled biological pathways observed \textit{in vitro} can lead to \textit{in vivo} toxicity and ultimately connect to detrimental health effects \citep{klaren2019identifying, knapen2020toward}.
 Accordingly, a novel attempt in toxicology simultaneously to model heteroscedastic errors as well as any non-constant shapes of the mean completes BMC.
 This leads to a broader definition of activity as any changes in mean and variance of dose-response curves.
 These considerations provide a more holistic perspective on active chemicals than previous research.